PredatorCZ/HavokLib/README.md

 [![Build Status](https://travis-ci.org/PredatorCZ/HavokLib.svg?branch=master)](https://travis-ci.org/PredatorCZ/HavokLib)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-HavokLib is an independent Havok packfile serialize and XML store library for C++.
+HavokLib is an independent Havok packfile serialize and XML store library for C++.\

-In addition, it can output packfile formats into XML under any available version.
-This library can possibly upgrade/downgrade between versions.
+In addition, it can output packfile formats into XML/Bin under any available version.
+This library can possibly upgrade/downgrade between versions.\

-In another addition, library can store classic data for XML direct export.
+Library can also store classic data for XML direct export.\
+Library uses wrapper for a python 2.7 module.\

-Library is compilable under VS 2015, 2017, 2019 and GCC 6, 7, 8, 9.
+Library is compilable under VS 2015+, GCC 5+, Clang 3.5+.

 ## Supported formats/toolset versions

-Havok 5.5.0 - 2014.1, 2015, 2016, 2017
+Havok 5.0.0 - 2017

-It also supports both endians, both x86 and x64 platforms and files compiled for all available compilers.
+It also supports both endians, both x86 and x64 platforms and files compiled for all available compilers.\

-Versions 2015, 2016, 2017 are only tested under x64 MSVC Little-endian and they aren't provided as samples.
+For versions 2015+, there aren't any samples for unit tests.
+Only MSVC formats tested!\
+This library doesn't support loading tagfiles and never will.\
+Binary exporting is an experimental feature for now.

 ## Supported classes

-* hkaSkeleton: 5.5.0 - 2017
+* hkaSkeleton: 5.0.0 - 2017
-* hkRootLevelContainer: 5.5.0 - 2017
+* hkRootLevelContainer: 5.0.0 - 2017
-* hkaAnimationContainer: 5.5.0 - 2017
+* hkaAnimationContainer: 5.0.0 - 2017
-* hkaAnimation (not final): 5.5.0 - 2017
+* hkaAnimation (not final): 5.0.0 - 2017
-* hkaDeltaCompressedAnimation: 5.5.0 - 2010
+* hkaDeltaCompressedAnimation: 5.0.0 - 2010
-* hkaWaveletCompressedAnimation: 5.5.0 - 2010 (/wo decompressor)
+* hkaWaveletCompressedAnimation: 5.0.0 - 2010 (/wo decompressor)
-* hkaAnnotationTrack: 5.5.0 - 2017
+* hkaAnnotationTrack: 5.0.0 - 2017
-* hkaInterleavedAnimation: 5.5.0 - 2015
+* hkaInterleavedAnimation: 5.0.0 - 2015
-* hkaAnimationBinding: 5.5.0 - 2017
+* hkaAnimationBinding: 5.0.0 - 2017
-* hkxEnvironment: 5.5.0 - 2014.1
+* hkxEnvironment: 5.0.0 - 2014
-* hkaSplineCompressedAnimation: 5.5.0 - 2017
+* hkaSplineCompressedAnimation: 5.0.0 - 2017
-* hkaDefaultAnimatedReferenceFrame: 5.5.0 - 2014
+* hkaDefaultAnimatedReferenceFrame: 5.0.0 - 2014

 ## Supported XML classes